Deepsayan-Das/Green-Lens/README.md

 # GreenLens – Track, Earn, and Give Back to the Planet 🌱

-*GreenLens* is an intelligent sustainability platform that helps users understand, track, and reduce their environmental impact.
-By manually logging daily activities such as travel, energy consumption, and shopping habits, users earn *Green Tokens* for verified eco-friendly actions.
-Tokens can be redeemed for eco-friendly products or donated to verified NGOs, turning small actions into real-world environmental impact.
+GreenLens is a smart sustainability platform that helps users track, verify, and reduce their environmental impact.
+By logging daily activities like travel, energy use, and shopping habits, users earn Green Tokens for verified eco-friendly actions.

----

-## 🌟 Features
+🌟 Core Features

-- *Track Daily Activities:*
-  Users manually log travel distance, electricity usage, shopping habits, and solar power generation.
-Optional bill/receipt uploads are processed using *Google Cloud Document AI* for accurate data extraction.

-- *ML-Powered Verification:*
-  An *XGBoost model* validates submitted activities to ensure fair token assignment.

-- *Blockchain Token Management:*
+Activity Tracking: Log daily habits and upload bills or receipts, auto-processed via Google Cloud Document AI.

+ML Verification: An XGBoost model ensures fair and accurate token distribution.

-  Verified eco-friendly actions trigger *Green Token minting* via a *Solidity smart contract* on the *Sepolia testnet*, providing secure and transparent reward tracking.
+Blockchain Rewards: Verified actions mint Green Tokens on the Sepolia testnet, ensuring transparent tracking.

-- *Redeem Tokens:*
-  Users can redeem tokens for eco-friendly products or donate to verified NGOs.
-All redemptions are recorded on the blockchain for transparency.
+Redeem or Donate: Use tokens to buy eco-products or donate to verified NGOs — all recorded on-chain.

-- *AI Chatbot Assistance:*
-  An intelligent chatbot powered by *OpenAI SDK & Generative AI* helps users log activities, answer sustainability questions, and suggest eco-friendly actions.
+AI Assistant: An OpenAI-powered chatbot helps users log actions, answer questions, and suggest greener choices.

-- *Interactive Dashboard:*
-  Users can track token balance, transaction history, leaderboard ranking, and overall environmental impact through a clean *React + TailwindCSS* interface.
+Impact Dashboard: A clean React + TailwindCSS dashboard displays your carbon impact, token balance, and leaderboard rank.

+💚 Mission

+Turning everyday choices into real environmental impact — rewarding sustainability through transparency and technology.
 ---

 ## 🛠 Tech Stack